UYildiz12/UYildiz12.github.io/_posts/2024-04-09-Qlora and RAG-case-study-on-PsychoPy-with-Gemma-2-Model-family.md

 Moreover, I believe there is potential for relatively small, specialized LLMs to be used in class settings or with released libraries, especially if one has the resources for full fine-tuning.
 Of course, these LLMs will still occasionally hallucinate or make errors, but considering that students already use models prone to even greater inaccuracies, fine-tuned, specialized models could offer a more reliable alternative, especially in classroom settings or for publicly available libraries/frameworks that aren't well represented in the training data of state-of-the-art models.

 Thank you for reading, and thank you to all who participated in rating from all over the world!

-You can try out the fine-tuned model for yourself if you'd like in 4 and 8 bit quantized GGUF forms.
+Edit 29.09 2024: You can now try out the improved fine-tuned model for yourself if you'd like in 4 and 8 bit quantized GGUF forms on [Hugging Face](https://huggingface.co/Iuda/Gemma2_27b_QLORA_Psychopy).
+If you'd like to try it out with no gpu access --> Can use this [llama.cpp collab notebook](https://colab.research.google.com/drive/1aI0K9i3u-Y9eIOh1oOZW4b3uLHxo4PmV?usp=sharing) and if you have gpu access or collab pro --> [unsloth notebook](https://colab.research.google.com/drive/136VYE8khISqfx5DeVW3vHB-69PMWDbBf?usp=sharing)

+An upgraded RAG framework on PsychoPy documentation with notebook coming soon™(as soon as i find more hobby-project time) as well.